GradedJestRisk/refactoring-test/README.md

       * no mock
 * integration test:
     * scope :
-        * happy path, exercice all components in the less possible scenarios
+        * on happy paths, exercice all components in the less possible scenarios
         * all other paths, not tested in unit test
     * isolation:
         * use real collaborators in
             * application, domain, infrastructure
             * in infrastructure, use a real database
         * mock only
-            * unmanaged depency (here, message bus)
+            * unmanaged dependency (here, message bus)
             * using handwritten mock

 # Implementation